 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Tesco PLC reported total carbon emissions of approximately 1,614,333,000 kg CO2e, with emissions distributed across various scopes: 1,039,346,000 kg CO2e from Scope 1, 7,796,000 kg CO2e from Scope 2, and 567,191,000 kg CO2e from Scope 3.
-This reflects Tesco's ongoing commitment to reducing its carbon footprint as part of its broader climate strategy.
-Tesco has set ambitious targets to achieve net-zero greenhouse gas emissions across its value chain by FY2050.
-Near-term goals include an 82.6% reduction in absolute Scope 1 and 2 emissions by FY2032 from a FY2015 baseline, and a 55% reduction in absolute Scope 3 emissions by FY2032 from a FY2019 baseline.
-Additionally, Tesco aims to eliminate deforestation linked to its primary commodities by FY2025.
-The company has also committed to long-term reductions, targeting a 90% decrease in Scope 1 and 2 emissions and a 90% reduction in Scope 3 emissions by FY2050, both from their respective base years.
-These initiatives align with industry standards and reflect Tesco's dedication to sustainable practices in the food and staples retail sector.
+In 2023, Tesco PLC reported total carbon emissions of approximately 1,614,333,000 kg CO2e.
+This includes 1,039,346,000 kg CO2e from Scope 1 emissions, 7,796,000 kg CO2e from Scope 2 emissions, and 567,191,000 kg CO2e from Scope 3 emissions.
+Over the years, Tesco has made significant strides in reducing its carbon footprint, achieving a total reduction from 4,669,951,000 kg CO2e in 2007 to the latest figure.
+Tesco has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by FY2050.
+Near-term targets include an 82.6% reduction in absolute Scope 1 and 2 emissions by FY2032 from a FY2015 baseline, and a 55% reduction in absolute Scope 3 emissions by FY2032 from a FY2019 baseline.
+Additionally, Tesco is committed to no deforestation in its primary deforestation-linked commodities by FY2025.
+Long-term goals further include a 90% reduction in Scope 1 and 2 emissions by FY2050 and a 90% reduction in Scope 3 emissions by the same year.
+These targets align with the Science Based Targets initiative (SBTi) and reflect Tesco's commitment to sustainable practices in the retail sector.

 Access structured emissions data, company-specific emission factors, and source documents